mrmatho/7dt-slides/pages/microbit-variables.md

 age = 10  # Integer
 age_str = str(age)  # Convert to String

+print("My age is " + age_str)  # Output: My age is 10

 ```

 - This is useful when we want to display numbers as text or concatenate (merge) them with other strings.

+---
+layout: center
+---

+# Your Turn!

+Complete the following tasks in Micro:bit Classroom:

+1. Create a variable with a string value representing a number (e.g., `"25"`).
+2. Convert it to an integer and a float.
+3. Perform a calculation with the converted values (e.g., add 10).
+4. Convert the result back to a string and print a message with the result.